haiderlasne/BI/README.md

 # BI

-This repository captures consideration, framework needed for Business Intelligence Tranformation
+This repository captures considerations, framework for Business Intelligence Tranformation